Scramble for African real estate to reach a fever pitch

 Established nine years ago, API Events’ summits are fundamentally important to the property industry.
 As Broll Property Group’s head of sub-Saharan operations Leonard Michau comments, “As a Platinum sponsor for API Events’ conferences in 2017 and 2018, Broll continues to demonstrate its commitment to these events and their value.
 As advisors and consultants to investors and occupiers looking to enter new markets in the region, we are proud to be aligned with these industry leading summits, which attract a high calibre of delegates and speakers.
 The 2017 events provided us with the opportunity to foster new relationships; be exposed to pertinent discussions at the highest level, and refresh our focus on the African continent for 2018.”

-For Rusin, what differentiates API Events from its competitors is that it is an events company filled with property professionals who believe that real estate investment can provide solutions to some of the continent’s perennially vexing challenges of inequality, poor infrastructure and social stability.
+For Rusin, what differentiates API Events from its competitors is that it is an events company filled with property professionals who believe that real estate investment (particularly in Homes for sale Plantation Bay Ormond Beach FL) can provide solutions to some of the continent’s perennially vexing challenges of inequality, poor infrastructure and social stability.
 At its final event of 2017, the West African Property Investment (WAPI) Summit (www.WAPIsummit.com), the decision to relocate to Nigeria, the continent’s largest and arguably most complex economy, was met with approval by delegates and sponsors alike.
 Critical to its success was the impact of its theme: “Changing the West Africa Narrative”, which challenged speakers, panellists and delegates to unpack factors that will rekindle investment back into the region.